Intoxication Manslaughter in Texas

 - and by reason of intoxication caused the death of another by accident or mistake.

-Varghese Summersett PLLC is a criminal defense firm with the experience of over 500 jury trials.
+Varghese Summersett PLLC is a Forth Worth DWI Lawyers and criminal defense firm with the experience of over 500 jury trials.
 The firm’s attorneys have been named Top Attorneys by Fort Worth Magazine every year since 2011.
 The firm’s senior attorneys are former state and federal prosecutors and include Board Certified Criminal Law Specialists.